perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/README.md

 ---

-**Note**: there’s a semi-automated patch available, thanks to AppleOSX, aplicable only when installing from USB, tried with success -> [link](https://github.com/AppleOSX/PatchSonomaWiFiOnTheFly).
+**Note**: There’s a semi-automated patch available, thanks to [HorizonUnix](https://github.com/HorizonUnix), applicable only when installing a fresh installation from USB or hard drive.
+Tried with success -> [link](https://github.com/HorizonUnix/PatchSonomaWiFiOnTheFly).

 ---